schollz/internorns/README.md

 a live-coding environment that interconnects norns.

-this script is essentially a **lua sequencer**. that is, you can write lines of code have them be executed at time intervals, similar to a tracker, but with code.  there are four steps per beat and each step can hold any amount of code that will be executed. the code you can sequence is any norns code. in addition to the standard norns features (midi, osc, crow), I've added in simple interfaces to "lite" versions of several of my own scripts. here is a list of easily controllable entities:
+this script is a cross between a live coding environment and a tracker: i.e. it is a tracker that you sequence with code. the code you can sequence is any norns lua code. in addition to the standard norns features (midi, osc, crow), I've added in simple interfaces to "lite" versions of several of my own scripts. here is a list of easily controllable entities:

 - midi pitches and cc lfos
 - crow pitches and envelope (or crow anything)